Hilbert Schemes of Points in the Plane and Quasi-Lisse Vertex Algebras with $\mathcal{N}=4$ Symmetry: Vertex Superalgebra of Global Sections

 By \autoref{prop:gen-N4-cocyc}, the global sections $J^{+}, J^{0}, J^{-}, \dots \in C_{\VA}(\frX)$ define elements in the cohomology $H^{0}(C_{\VA}(\frX), d_{\VA}) = \tldcalD^\ch_{M, \hbar}(M)$ denoted by the same symbols.
 The operator product expansions between these elements can also be obtained as a direct consequence of the Wick formula.
 First, note that $\Tr(X)$ and $\Tr(Y) \in \tldC_{\VA}(\frX)$ are also cocycles and define elements in the cohomology.
 It is easy to see that $\Tr(X)(z) A(w) \sim \Tr(Y)(z) A(w) \sim 0$ for any element $A = J^{+}, J^{0}, \dots$ defined in \eqref{eq:gen-N4-SCA}.
 Indeed, for example,

 for $m \in \Z_{\ge 0}$, which implies $\Tr(Y)(z) J^{+}(w) \sim 0$.
 We shall later identify $\Tr(X)$ and $\Tr(Y)$ as generators of an $\hbar$-adic $\beta\gamma$-system in $\tldcalD^\ch_{M, \hbar}(M)$.

 The following six lemmata aim at studying the operator product expansions among the global sections \eqref{eq:gen-N4-SCA}.
-We shall see that they define a small $\calN=4$ superconformal algebra. \begin{lemma} The elements $J^{+}$, $J^{0}$ and $J^{-}$ generate an $\hbar$-adic affine vertex algebra associated with $\frsl_2$ of level $k=-(N^2-1)/2$, i.e.\ the operator product expansions
+We shall see that they define a small $\calN=4$ superconformal algebra (see, e.g., \cite{Kac}). \begin{lemma} The elements $J^{+}$, $J^{0}$ and $J^{-}$ generate an $\hbar$-adic affine vertex algebra associated with $\frsl_2$ of level $k=-(N^2-1)/2$, i.e.\ the operator product expansions

-hold, and other operator product expansions between the generators are trivial. \end{lemma} More precisely, what we mean is that $J^{+}$, $J^{0}$ and $J^{-}$ form some quotient of the universal $\hbar$-adic affine vertex algebra associated with $\frsl_2$ of level $k=-(N^2-1)/2$. \begin{proof} It follows from the Wick formula that
+hold, and other operator product expansions between the generators are trivial. \end{lemma} More precisely, what we mean is that $J^{+}$, $J^{0}$ and $J^{-}$ form some quotient of the universal $\hbar$-adic affine vertex algebra associated with $\frsl_2$ of level $k=-(N^2-1)/2$. \begin{proof} It follows from the Wick formula that {\allowdisplaybreaks

-for $m \in \Z_{\ge 0}$.
+} for $m \in \Z_{\ge 0}$.
 Thus, $J^{0}(z) J^{+}(w) \sim 2 J^{+}(w) \hbar/(z-w)$.
 Moreover, {\allowdisplaybreaks

 } and $\Tr(X^2)(z) \Tr(Y)^2(w) \sim 2 N \hbar^2/(z-w)^2 - 4 \hbar (\Tr(X) \Tr(Y))(w)/(z-w)$ by \eqref{eq:9}.
 It follows that $J^{+}(z) J^{-}(w) \sim ((N^2-1) \hbar^2 / 2) / (z-w)^2 - \hbar J^0(w) / (z-w)$.
 The other operator product expansions are obtained analogously. \end{proof}